Advertising medicines

 Advertising prescription medicines

-Advertising non-prescription medicines
+Advertising over-the-counter medicines

 Inducement is prohibited